 Professor Billie Giles-Corti

 For two decades, she and a multidisciplinary team of researchers and postgraduate research students have been studying the impact of the built environment on social and health and wellbeing outcomes.
-A leading public health researcher in Australia who is recognised internationally for her research, Professor Giles-Corti has published over 300 articles and reports and for the last three years has been named as a Thomson Reuters Highly Cited Researcher (ranking her in the top 1% in the social sciences field).
+A leading public health researcher in Australia who is recognised internationally for her research, Professor Giles-Corti has published over 300 articles and reports and has been ranked in the top 1% of researchers in her field globally.

 - Improving the economic analysis of prevention

 - Development of a cost-benefit analysis framework integrating inter-sectoral benefits of prevention

 - Developing and validating national liveability indicators associated with chronic disease risk factors and health outcomes

 - Measuring and mapping urban liveability across Australia – developing tools for use by policy makers, practitioners and researchers to identify inequities and plan better cities

 - Four projects take the Prevention Centre into its new phase

 - Report card on the liveability of our cities

 - Online tool maps liveability across Australia’s cities